Wervice/zentrox/README.md

 ![C](https://img.shields.io/badge/C%20Language-white.svg?style=for-the-badge&logo=c&logoColor=white&color=blue)
 ![Linux](https://img.shields.io/badge/Linux-white.svg?style=for-the-badge&logo=linux&logoColor=white&color=grey)

+> [!IMPORTANT]
+> ⚠️ Zentrox is a work in progress

 ## Which problem does Zentrox solve?

 Zentrox helps you with the setup and administration of a server.
 It gives you the right tools to do almost everything with your device.

-## 💡 Which problem does Zentrox solve?
+## 💡 Which problems does Zentrox solve?

-Zentrox helps you with the setup and administration of a server.
+Zentrox helps you with the administration of your home server.
-It gives you the right tools to do almost everything with your device.
+It will provide you with the most important tools for managin your device.
-The installation is very simple and doesn't require great background knowledge.
+The installation very fast and doesn't require great background knowledge.

 ## 🎯 Features